llm-bible/llm-bible.github.io/_publications/gan2019multi.markdown

 bibkey: gan2019multi
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1902.00579"}
-tags: ['Attention Mechanism', 'Model Architecture', 'Uncategorized']
+tags: ['Attention Mechanism', 'Model Architecture']
 ---
 This paper presents a new model for visual dialog, Recurrent Dual Attention Network (ReDAN), using multi-step reasoning to answer a series of questions